-Make your own DIY body wraps at home!
+Heres how to make your own DIY body wraps at home!
 They make wonderful bath and body recipes to treat yourself as well as having plenty of other health and beauty benefits.
-For centuries, homemade body wraps like the recipes below have been used as a way to relax and detoxify the body while you tone and tighten the skin.
+For centuries, body wraps like the recipes below have been used as a way to relax and detoxify the body while you tone and tighten the skin.

 DIY body wraps can also be great beauty recipes to reduce cellulite and improve the blood circulation through your body.
 Perhaps the biggest benefit of a body wrap is that it can help to mobilize fat cells so they can be eliminated from your body more easily.

 Unfortunately, the cost of body wraps as spa treatments have increased in price as their popularity has risen too.
 You don’t have to pay the exorbitant costs of a spa treatment when you can make a diy body wrap at home.

 Body wraps work by using specific salts, vitamins, minerals and essential oils that can help detoxify your body and various herbs that can induce feelings of relaxation at the same time as promoting health benefits.

 So relax and treat yourself to a homemade spa day with some of my favorite tried and tested body wraps that can be adapted to use as a full body treatment or used on individual areas of the body you wish to treat.

 A body wrap is excellent for helping your body to release any impurities.
 Before you begin, warm up the room so you can lie down comfortably.